toast-commit/arma-reforger-tactical-manual/README.md

 - Delay or destroy reinforcing enemy forces through ambushes and route denial.

-- Disrupting enemy operations by ambushing or sabotaging high value vehicles like helicopters and tanks.
+- Disrupting enemy operations by ambushing or sabotaging high-value vehicles like helicopters and tanks.

 - False flag operations using enemy uniforms for infiltration and ambush (but beware of XP penalties in Patch 1.3).

-- Radio theft and psychological operations - stealing enemy radios to monitor communications and, where permitted by server rules, broadcasting on enemy frequencies to sow confusion and chaos (without being abusive).
+- Radio theft and psychological operations — stealing enemy radios to monitor communications and, where permitted by server rules, broadcasting on enemy frequencies to sow confusion and chaos (without being abusive).

 - Locating and destroying enemy radio backpacks to eliminate their mobile spawn points.

-- Force the enemy to overcommit resources like manpower, vehicles and time to deal with an elusive, low cost vermin-like threat.
+- Force the enemy to overcommit resources like manpower, vehicles, and time to deal with an elusive, low cost vermin-like threat.

 - Solo-cap objectives and while doing so, deconstruct base assets to frustrate enemy efforts and waste their supplies